 The initial screening visit is defined as the day the participant provided written informed consent to be screened for the study.
 The Enrollment Visit will be scheduled to take place within 45 days of the initial Screening Visit.
-Multiple visits may be conducted to complete screening procedures.
 The date the participant is enrolled/randomized is Study Day 0 for the participant.
 SCHARP will provide sites with a visit window calendar tool in Microsoft Excel that can be used to calculate the allowable window for study enrollment based on the participant's screening date (i.e., date informed consent provided for the current screening attempt).
-The tool will be posted on-line at: http://www.mtnstopshiv.org/studies/7224.
+The tool will be posted on-line at https://mtnstopshiv.org/research/studies/mtn-039/mtn-039-study-implementation-materials.